 The fashion industry is an ever-evolving corpus.
 How do you ensure your relevance and that you are updated with every trend in the industry?

 Being relevant is the most important thing ever.
 Especially in a business like ours where trends are changing every fortnight, a brand needs to keep evolving and staying relevant.
 Although since ours isn’t fast fashion in any way and we like our customers to indulge more so in statement pieces which are like an investment to their wardrobe we still have our own time to keep updating.
-But it’s important to understand that you can create the most gorgeous piece of art but its meaning for your business will only come through if it’s relevant.
+But it’s important to understand that you can create the most gorgeous piece of art but it’s meaning for your business will only come through if it’s relevant.
 We keep doing relevancy checks by asking our customers and also by keeping an eye out for global trends.

 What is your motive as a designer, that is, how do you want men and women to feel when they are decked in your creation?

 My motive as a designer is to just make my client feel happy.
-I love to personally style my clients right from suggesting them the correct kind of outfits for their events and their body type.
+I love to personally style my clients right by suggesting them the correct kind of outfits for their events and their body type.
 The key lies in merging their comforts and yet make them experiment a bit so they are comfortable too.
 As nothing beats a confident and happy person!
 I want all young women and men to feel like they are the best version of themselves.

 There’s so much pressure for designers to come out with their greatest collection season after season.
 What advice would you give to young designers just starting out and hoping to make it in the industry?